aptos-labs/aptos-core/developer-docs-site/docs/nodes/staking.md

 This `OwnerCapability` resource can be used to control the node operator (i.e., who runs the validator node) and the associated stake pool.

 Using this owner-operator model, a custodian can stake on the Aptos blockchain.
-This allows delegations and staking services to be built as the owner of the funds can give money to the validator.
+This allows delegations and staking services to be built as the owner can provide funds to the validator.

 This section describes how this works, using Bob and Alice in the example.